 When we make the 3D map of the universe using the galaxy surveys, we are interested on the comoving angle positions (2D) of the galaxies in the sky and on their comoving radial position in the sky.
-However what we measure is their velocities through their luminosities, through the flux of photons in our devices.
-In particular, what we want to measure is the redshift, z, that was introduced in section 2.
+However what we measure is their velocities through their luminosities as a function of wavelength, through the flux of photons in our devices.
+From that, we estimate the redshift, z, that was introduced in section 2.
 Let us explain what we measure in order to obtain the quantity of the redshift.

 Firstly, to obtain the redshift, we measure the peaks of the luminosities of the individual galaxies as a function of wavelength or frequency of the incident photons in our devices.
 We identify the wavelength difference between those peaks of luminosities and we compare them with the wavelength differences of peaks of luminosities on well studied chemical elements in our laboratories, with the most notable one the Hydrogen!
-Therefore the observed redshift is basically the dopler effect of the galaxies in respect us.
-We called it redshift (because the most galaxies are going away from us and therefore their color shifts to redder colours.)
-Due to the expansion of the universe, there are additional swifts, on the redshifts that we observe for those galaxies.
+Therefore the observed redshift is basically the dopler effect of the galaxies in respect to an observer, us.
+We called it generally redshift because most of the galaxies are going away from us and therefore their color shifts to redder colours.
+However some galaxies are going towards us and we talk about a blueshift in that case.
+Due to the peculiar movement of the galaxies in the universe, there are additional swifts.
 Therefore the observed redshift is given by:

-$$z{obs} = z{pec} + z{exp} , \qquad (7.2)$$
+$$z{obs} = z{pec} + z{exp} , (7.2)$$

 where z{obs} is the observed redshift, z{pec} is the redshift due to the peculiar motion of the galaxy, and z{exp} is the redshift due to the expansion of the universe.
-Note that always the measurements of redshifts are performed in the radial direction and in respect of us, and us we mean the local environment of the earth and our solar systems which we are currently able deploy our telescopes for those observations.
+Note that always the measurements of redshifts are performed in the radial direction and in respect of us, and by "us" we mean the local environment of the earth and our solar systems which we are currently able deploy our telescopes for those observations.
 Therefore this phenomenon produces a distortion on the actual expansion redshift that we would like to observe.

 In terms of positions, the radial distance between us and a galaxy differs from the realspace due to the peculiar motion of the galaxies and the expansion.
-Therefore the actual radial position we observed is given by:
+Therefore the actual radial position we observe can be alternatively described by:

-$$\vec{s}(r) = \vec{r} - v_r(r)\frac{\vec{r}}{r} \tag{7.3}$$

-where \vec{s} is the redshift radial comoving distance, \vec{r} is the real comoving distance and v_r is the peculiar velocity in the radial direction.
+$$\vec{s}(r) = \vec{r} - v_r(r) \frac{\vec{r}}{r} \tag{7.3}$$ where \vec{s} is the redshift radial comoving distance, \vec{r} is the real comoving distance and v_r is the peculiar velocity in the radial direction.

-Usually we are interested in two key regimes for redshift space distortions on large scale structure clustering studies; The linear regime, at scales $r \simeq [20 - 40] h^{-1}$ Mpc, and the non-linear regime, $r \lesssim 10 h^{-1}$ Mpc.
-The linear regime is described by the Kaiser model[31], while for the non-linear regime there are several descriptions and it is an active research field in cosmology.
+Usually we are interested in two key regimes for redshift space distortions on large scale structure clustering studies; The linear regime, at scales $r \simeq [20 - 40] \ h^{-1}$ Mpc, and the non-linear regime, $r \lesssim 10~h^{-1}$ Mpc.
+The linear regime is described by the Kaiser model[32], while for the non-linear regime there are several descriptions and it is an active research field in cosmology due to complex astrophysical phenomena.

-Figure 6.
+Figure 7.
 Illustration of Redshift Space distortions.
 Left: Kaiser effect.
 Right: Finger of God effect.
 Top: actual configuration.
 Bottom: apparent configuration as observed by a distant observer.
 [See text for details]